gocarlos/some_tools_and_scripts/README.md

-# The repository contains some scrips, tools and instructions used by Carlos Gomes.
+# The repository contains some scrips, tools and instructions used by me.